kang-lab/BERT-introduction/README.md

 loss = model(**inputs, labels=labels).loss
 round(loss.item(), 2)
 ```
   - Another approach is to make your own classifier function.
 I have 3 examples here ranging from very simple to more complex.
 The first example is a very simple classifier where I only pass the CLS token through a Linear layer after dropping 20% of the weights.
 The second example is from a multitask leaning experiment where I will swap out the last linear layer depends on the task.
 If the model was learning Task1, it would use the 1st linear layer and if it was learning Task2, the 2nd linear layer.
 This approach is very helpful when you want to make a model learn multiple tasks at the same time to increase external validity or generalizability.
-The last example is an experiment where I used 2 seperate learning models to read 2 different inputs and output a single decision probability after combining the output of the 2 models.
-Basically, you will have more flexibility when designing experiments with custom functions.
+The last example is an experiment where I used 2 seperate learning models to read 2 different inputs and to return a single decision probability after combining the outputs of the 2 models.
+Basically, you will have more flexibility when designing experiments with a custom classifer but 95% of the time using the huggingface wrapper should be enough.

 ```
 class severity_classifier(nn.Module):